 - Encourage students to stay connected between classes to share their progress.

 - Let each student know you appreciate their attendance and participation.

-After the online class has concluded and grades (if relevant) have been posted, send students a brief text or email thanking them for participating.
-Include a link to an online review site, request testimonials and/or send a survey so they can provide honest feedback.
-You might receive suggestions for improving the class that can help you attract more students in the future.
+After the class has concluded, send students a text or email thanking them for participating.
+Include a link to an online review site, request testimonials and/or send a survey so they can provide feedback.

-People love to share their opinions.
-A poll that gauges what a student is most interested in learning or which date/time is preferred is an easy way to get information.
-(Several free tools are available.)
-For the best results, keep the number of questions to 10 or fewer and provide clearly written multiple choice answers.
+People love to share their opinions via polls.
+Several free tools are available.
+Keep the number of questions to 10 or fewer and provide clearly written multiple choice answers.
 Here are a few sample questions:

 - Which of the following subjects is most interesting to you?

 - Which day(s) of the week would you like to attend this online class?

 - Would you be interested in taking the next class in this series?

 Online learning sites and educational groups have discovered the benefits of texting.
 In conjunction with email and social media to create awareness about classes, texting can reach class participants quickly and easily.

 Texting offers tools to connect with students and other staff members.
 Features include Scheduled Texts, Auto Replies, Templates and Dynamic Fields, which save instructors time while providing students with personalized attention.
 Texting is convenient, affordable and effective.
 See how Zipwhip works to learn more.